fotiDim/CarND-LaneLines-P1/README.md

 1. is easy to read and understand
 2. maintains good code quality
 3. performs well

+In this repo you will also find frame-by-frame exports of the test videos, exported to disk using `clip.to_images_sequence("images%03d.jpeg")`.
+Usefull if you need to debug specific frames.
 ---

 **Finding Lane Lines on the Road**